serbestemre/pluggable-authentication-mechanism/README.md

 # Pluggable Authentication Mechanism

-This repository is created for Software Architure Design course project.
+This repository is created for Software Architecture Design course project.
 The goal of this project is to simulate a simple authentication mechanism to the newly written Operating System.
 In a pluggable authentication mechanism different authentication mechanism can be used.
 Every user has a username, user id and a password.
 The operating system provides the following API's to the user applications for performing login to the system:

 # Design Documents